 Becoming a recognised awarding body brings benefits, but it is a significant undertaking as you must be able to demonstrate you are able to meet our regulatory requirements on an ongoing basis.

 At the point of entry, you will need to demonstrate that you meet our Criteria for General Recognition.
-If you wish to award GCSE or GCE qualifications you will also need to demonstrate your ability to meet the Criteria for Recognition to Award GCSE / GCE Qualifications.
+If you wish to award GCSE or GCE qualifications, you will also need to demonstrate your ability to meet the Criteria for Recognition to Award GCSE / GCE Qualifications.

 Once recognised, awarding bodies must demonstrate ongoing compliance with the Standard Conditions of Recognition and any additional relevant regulatory requirements.

-Benefits of becoming a recognised awarding body:
+There are a number of benefits to becoming a recognised awarding body: